Paul Mees

 Paul Mees (20 March 1961 – 19 June 2013) was an Australian academic, specialising in urban planning and public transport.

 Mees died on 19 June 2013, 14 months after the diagnosis of kidney cancer.
 He was 52.
 At the time of his death he was an associate professor in the School of Global, Urban and Social Studies at RMIT University.

-A committed educator and prolific researcher, Mees was also well known outside academic circles for his advocacy and activism in support of public transport as a means of sustainable transport, particularly in urban areas.
-In both his campaigning and academic work Mees confronted powerful interests, questioned the status quo and challenged common community perceptions of good policy and practice – often courting controversy.
-It was the distinctive fusion of his achievements as a scholar and as an activist that set Mees apart from many of his academic peers.
+An educator andresearcher, Mees was also recognized outside academic circles for his advocacy and activism in support of public transport as a means of sustainable transport, particularly in urban areas.
+In both his campaigning and academic work Mees confronted interests, questioned the current situation and challenged common community perceptions of good policy and practice – often courting controversy.
+It was the fusion of his achievements as a scholar and as an activist that set Mees apart from many of his academic peers.

 Shortly after his death, Senator Penny Wright, a fellow law student and debating colleague, paid tribute to Mees in the Australian Senate.
 More recently he was recognised for his achievements in the Australia Day Honours of 2014, posthumously awarded the Medal of the Order of Australia (OAM) for "service to public transport and urban planning as an academic and advocate for creating sustainable cities".